MySQL Index Tuning Basics

 This also applies to composite primary keys.

-To use this composite index, you can rearrange the order as shown below:
+To use this composite index, rearrange the order as shown below.

 prefecture_battle_id

-In this case, it seems that we can extract the necessary data with just the first character, so we will try to add an index of just one character.
+In this case, it seems that we can extract the necessary data with just the first character, so we will try attaching an index with just one character.

 Since key_len is 6 = ((1 + 1) × 3), the index size can be reduced.

-The rows are the same as before, so if you want to narrow down the results by just the first few characters,
+The rows are the same as before, so if you want to narrow down the search by just the first few characters,

 Indexing like this is also useful.